Please take a few moments to review the following information and guidelines in preparation for your upcoming specialist certification examination.

 The examinations will be administered at domestic and international testing centers between the assigned testing dates for the given year.
 The test dates are normally around the end of February through the middle of March.

-You are not eligible to schedule a session until you have paid your exam fee and received and printed your scheduling permit.
+You are not eligible to schedule your exam until you have paid your exam fee.

-The Postprofessional Credentialing Division will notify you by email on or before January 1, when you may begin to schedule a date to sit for the examination.
-The email provides the access information and an identification number that you will need to provide when scheduling your test.
+The APTA Certifications Department will notify you by email on or before January 16, when you may begin to schedule a date to sit for the examination.
+The email provides the access information to schedule your test.

-You must have your scheduling permit before you contact Prometric to schedule a testing appointment.
+You must have your scheduling information before you contact PSI to schedule a testing appointment.

 Schedule an Appointment at a Testing Center